-Can you imagine a sports team without its star player, Batman without his cape, or even McDonalds without the Big Mac?
-No, right?
+Can you imagine a sports team without its star player, Batman without Robin, or Rick without Morty!
 Whether fiction or not, the fact is that every individual or team needs their secret weapon for success.

 Let's get started!